merajmehrabi/xunit-csharp-sample/README.md

 1. In Visual Studio, right-click on the solution in the Solution Explorer.
 2. Choose "Add" > "New Project..."
-3. In the "Add a new project" window, search for "xUnit Test Project" and select "xUnit Test Project (.NET Core)".
+3. In the "Add a new project" window, search for "xUnit Test Project" and select "xUnit Test Project (C#)".
 4. Click "Next" and give your test project a name, e.g., "myAPI.Tests".
-5. Choose a location for your test project, and click "Create".
+5. Choose a location for your test project, and click "Next".
+6. Select the right Framework version, and click "Create"

 Now, you should have a new xUnit test project added to your solution.